-The newer manuscripts used for translation by Group 1 occasionally include additions to the Biblical text not found in the older Greek manuscripts used by Group 2.
-Supporters of Group 1 translations claim that these additions found in the later manuscripts are "recovered truth" wrongly deleted from the earlier manuscripts.
-Supporters of Group 2 translations believe these additions are evidence of copyist errors and should be excluded.
+The argument for one group over the other depends on how one views these additions.
+Supporters of Group 1 translations claim that these additions are "recovered truth" wrongly deleted from older manuscripts.
+Supporters of Group 2 translations believe these additions were introduced over time through copyist errors, therefore they should be rejected.

-Regardless of which side of this argument we take, we cannot think too highly of any particular English Bible translation, nor can we consider any specific English translation (like the KJV) to be "authoritative."
-By definition, all translations are approximations and derivative works that depart in some way from the original inspired texts, so inaccuracies are inevitable.
-Only the original Hebrew and Greek manuscripts are authoritative and inerrant, so unless a student is capable of reading and understanding ancient Greek and Hebrew, he or she has no choice but to rely on imperfect English translations (and all translations are imperfect by definition).
+In fact, no English translation of Scripture translation can be considered "authoritative," since all translations are approximations and derivative works that depart from the original inspired texts.
+Simply put, inaccuracies are inevitable in any translated work.
+Only the original Hebrew and Greek manuscripts are authoritative and inerrant, so unless a student is capable of reading and understanding ancient Greek and Hebrew, he or she has no choice but to rely on imperfect English translations (since, again, all translations are imperfect by definition).

-Therefore, the differences between the two groups of translations are insignificant at best, and any errors that may exist in a particular translation are inconsequential and will not impede a faithful understanding of the Scriptures.
-Therefore, a Bible student will not be harmed in their study and understanding of God's word by choosing any Bible from either of these groups.
-Whichever translations we chose, we must do so trusting that the Spirit will guide us to truth and righteousness in spite of any imperfections present in our translation (see John 14:26).
+Therefore, we advise Christians not to become sidetracked by pointless arguments over the quality of one Bible translation versus another.
+In our experience, a Bible student will not be harmed in their understanding of God's word by choosing any Bible from either of these groups (paraphrased versions, notwithstanding).
+So whichever translations we chose, we must trust the Spirit to steer us to the truth and guide our understanding regardless of any imperfections that may exist in our particular translation (see John 14:26).